Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Summary

-\item{Finally, the redshift evolution of the star formation rate density, $\rho_{\rm SFR}$, is established by integrating the corresponding IR LFs at 4 redshift bins investigated in this work.
-The resulting $\rho_{\rm SFR}$ is peaking at $z\simeq 2$ and later declining with redshift from $z\sim 2$ out to $z\sim 6$, with the high-redshift values significantly lower than those presented in \citet{Madau_2014}.
-Our data is in a very good agreement with the recent works of \citet{Dunlop_2017}, \citet{Wang_2019}, \citet{Magnelli_2024} and \citet{Liu_2025}, but somewhat below the numbers derived in \citet{Traina_2024,Fujimoto_2024} and \citet{Sun_2025}.
-The most striking differences are found between our results and those established by \citet{Rowan_2016} and \citet{Gruppioni_2020}, where significantly larger number densities have been found at the bright end.
-Considering the two extreme cases of dust-rich and dust-poor early Universe presented in \citet{Casey_2018}, the $\rho_{\rm SFR}$ redshift evolution found in this work places our findings in the dust-poor scenario, where we predict that the IR sources will dominate the total density of star formation in the Universe out to $z\sim 4$.}
+\item{Finally, the redshift evolution of the star formation rate density, $\rho_{\rm SFR}$, was established by integrating the corresponding IR LFs at the four redshift bins investigated in this work.
+The resulting $\rho_{\rm SFR}$ peaks at $z\simeq 2$ and later declines with redshift from $z\sim 2$ out to $z\sim 6$, with the high-redshift values significantly lower than those presented in \citet{Madau_2014}.
+Our data are in very good agreement with the recent works of \citet{Dunlop_2017}, \citet{Wang_2019}, \citet{Magnelli_2024}, and \citet{Liu_2025}, but they are somewhat below the numbers derived in \citet{Traina_2024,Fujimoto_2024} and \citet{Sun_2025}.
+The most striking differences are between our results and those established by \citet{Rowan_2016} and \citet{Gruppioni_2020}, who significantly larger number densities have been found at the bright end.
+Considering the two extreme cases of a dust-rich and a dust-poor early Universe presented in \citet{Casey_2018}, the $\rho_{\rm SFR}$ redshift evolution found in this work places our findings in the dust-poor scenario, where we predict that the IR sources will dominate the total density of star formation in the Universe out to $z\sim 4$.}

 \end{enumerate}

 \begin{appendix}